ishmaell/calculator/README.md

 This is a basic calculator built with HTML, CSS, and JavaScript.

 # buttons
-I implement the new css grid for the buttons.
+I implemented the new css grid for the buttons.